 So then I went and recorded the song with guitarist Steve Kimock and keyboardist Melvin Seals, bassist Robin Sylvester and vocalist Tim Hockenberry.
 We just mixed the song last month and now it’s available on I-Tunes or you can hear it on my website GregAntonMusic.com and there’s also information about the book there.

 GW: Is the song going to be worked into your live repertoire?

 GW: We hope so too.
 Did you preemptively write the music to this song before the book was finished?
 Did this develop into fruition recently?

 GA: I’ve been working on the music for a couple years and then I gave it to Hunter and asked him to write the song.
 When you ask Hunter to write a song you’d better give him some music with it.

 GW: Yes he’s one of the fine lyricists of the 20th and 21st centuries but always had a musical partnership to go along with that.

 That’s all the questions I’ve got for you today Greg.
 We want to encourage our readers to support Greg’s brilliant new book.
 You can buy it at Greg Anton Music.com and select retailers.
 I thoroughly enjoyed the read personally and also enjoyed your book release gig at Sweetwater in Mill Valley gig a few weeks ago.
 Grateful Web has always been a huge supporter of your music and now we are equally enthused about this new creative chapter of your career.

 GA: Well thank you.
 The book is available in all the usual places too.
 Barnes and Nobel and Amazon.

 GW: It’s so universally relatable regardless whether you’re a musician or not.

-GA: Thank you so much.
+Greg: Thank you so much.